-“Ethnic Inequality and the Strength of Ethnic Identification in Sub-Saharan Africa,” with Masaaki Higashijima.
-Conditional Acceptance.
+“Ethnic Inequality and the Strength of Ethnic Identities in Sub-Saharan Africa,” with Masaaki Higashijima.
+Forthcoming.
 Political Behavior.

 “Social Mobility and Political Instability,” Forthcoming.
 Journal of Conflict Resolution.